We all know how important hose is for a gardener to make the watering job easy and fun. But it needs to be well maintained to prolong its life.

 Keeping your coiled hose to the side of the house wall or garage can be a great storage solution for a long time especially for the winter season.

-Repair Garden Hose Leaks:
+Step 9: Repair Garden Hose Leaks

-In case of a small pinhole, you can use a rubber patch with some good super glue on the leaking area.
+In the case of a small pinhole, you can use a rubber patch with some good super glue on the leaking area.
 It is better and more professional to use a rubber tube patch kit when you are using a rubber garden hose.

-I am pretty sure, following above simple but effective ways, you can give your garden hose extra life.
+I am pretty sure, following the above simple but effective ways, you can give your garden hose extra life.